 1. East and West Berlin

-Prior to the construction of the Berlin Wall, Berlin was a divided city.
-The eastern part was controlled by the Soviet Union, while the western part was controlled by Western Allies, including the United States, United Kingdom, and France.
-The wall physically divided East and West Berlin, serving as a barrier between the two contrasting political systems.
+Before they put up walls and built the Berlin Wall in particular, Berlin was actually divided.
+The eastern part of the country was occupied by the Soviet Union power while the western part by the Western Allies including the United States, Great Britain and France.
+The wall was constructed to separate the East and West Berlin as two different political facing each other.

 Checkpoint Charlie